PMKielstra/EscapeIDSO/docs/Checklist.md

 * Turn off all laptops, then boot them to the proper ISOs.

+* Cue up the intro video ready to be played for the first group.

 ## Between every group

 * Turn off all laptops, then boot them to the proper ISOs.
+* Cue up the intro video ready to be played for the next group.

+## At the end of the day

+* Turn off all laptops and remove the USB sticks, DVDs, or whatever other media the ISOs are stored on.
+Verify that they all once again boot "as normal."